-In addition to the requirements stipulated above, all first-year students are required to participate in a weekly Seminar on Psychological Science, organized by the Graduate Coordinator.
+All first-year students are required to participate in a weekly Seminar on Psychological Science, organized by the Graduate Coordinator.
 The Seminar is not a graded course and is not offered for formal course credit.
 All first-year graduate students will be responsible for attending these sessions (ordinarily 14 sessions per semester) during their first year in the program (fall and spring).
-Missing more than 2 sessions would require the student to attend the Seminar again for a full semester in the following year.
+Missing more than two sessions would require the student to attend the Seminar again for a full semester in the following year.
 Deficiencies in attendance can be remediated through the second year of the student's program of study (i.e., the conclusion of the spring term of the student's second year), after which the student would no longer be in good standing and would be subject to termination of his or her degree program.
 Consistent with Departmental Guidelines, any petition for waiver of this requirement can be made to the Graduate Studies Committee.